Child support explained

 6. Determine which approach suits your situation best, formal or informal arrangement

-7. Decide whether to seek professional guidance to formalise or review your current arrangement
+7. Some people decide whether to seek professional guidance to formalise or review a current arrangement.

 How LawConnect can help

 Child support can be complex, and many people feel uncertain about their rights and responsibilities.
-Whether you're paying support, receiving it, or trying to formalise an existing arrangement, having clear information is the first step.
+Whether a person is paying support, receiving it, or formalising an existing arrangement, clear information is often something people seek.

 LawConnect provides personalised legal information through our AI legal assistant.
 You can ask questions about how child support works in your situation, what factors affect the calculation, and what options are available to you.
 Our AI tool helps you understand general legal information and the range of approaches you might consider, without providing legal advice.

 For matters that are more complex, or if you need legal advice tailored to your specific circumstances, we can connect you with licensed family law lawyers who specialise in child support matters.
-They can review your situation, explain your rights and obligations, and help you put a formal arrangement in place if needed.
+Licensed family law lawyers generally provide assistance across a range of matters, depending on the circumstances.

 Not sure what to ask?